 The MPEG-4 audio coding algorithm family spans the range from low bitrate speech encoding (down to 2 kbps)to high-quality audio coding(at 64 kbps per channel and higher).

+AAC offers sampling frequencies between 8 kHz and 96 kHz and any number of channels between 1 and 48.
 In contrast to MP3's hybrid filter bank, AAC uses the modified discrete cosine transform (MDCT) together with the increased window lengths of 1024 or 960 points.

 WinX DVD Ripper Platinum is powerful DVD ripping software that can help rip DVD to popular digital formats, either video formats or audio formats, AAC, MP3 and AC3 indluded.
 The big feature of this DVD ripper is its DVD copy protection decryption tech, which is able to remove DVD CSS, DVD Region Code Enhanced, Sony ArccOS, UOPs, APS and even Disney X-project DRM with ease.

 Steps: Launch DVD ripper -> Input source DVD to it -> Choose AAC at "to Music" category as the output format -> Hit RUN to start fast DVD to AAC ripping process.